-WHEREAS, Hopeman Brothers, Inc. ("Hopeman" or the "Debtor"), the debtor and debtor-in-possession in the above-captioned Chapter 11 Case, and the Official Committee of Unsecured Creditors (the "Committee", and collectively with Hopeman, the "Plan Proponents") proposed the Amended Plan of Reorganization of Hopeman Brothers, Inc. under Chapter 11 of the Bankruptcy Code, dated May 21, 2025 [Docket No. 766] (as may be amended, modified, or supplemented from time to time, the "Plan");
+WHEREAS, Hopeman Brothers, Inc. ("Hopeman" or the "Debtor"), the debtor and debtor-in-possession in the above-captioned Chapter 11 Case, and the Official Committee of Unsecured Creditors (the "Committee", and collectively with Hopeman, the "Plan Proponents") proposed the Amended Plan of Reorganization of Hopeman Brothers, Inc. under Chapter 11 of the Bankruptcy Code, dated May 21, 2025 [Docket No. 766] (as modified by the Modified Amended Plan of Reorganization of Hopeman Brothers, Inc. Under Chapter 11 of the Bankruptcy Code, dated August 21, 2025 [Docket No. 1141] (the "Modified Plan") and Second Modified Plan (defined below), and as may be further amended, modified, or supplemented from time to time, the "Plan");1

-WHEREAS, on May 21, 2025, this Court entered its order [Docket No. 782] (the "Solicitation Procedures Order") (a) conditionally approving the Disclosure Statement with Respect to the Amended Plan of Reorganization of Hopeman Brothers, Inc. Under Chapter 11 of the Bankruptcy Code [Docket No. 767] (as may be modified from time to time, the "Disclosure Statement") as containing "adequate information" pursuant to section 1125 of the Bankruptcy Code, (b) approving the Solicitation Procedures (as defined in the Solicitation Procedures Order) annexed as Exhibit 1 to the Solicitation Procedures Order, (c) approving the solicitation materials and notices to be distributed in connection with the solicitation of the Plan, (d) authorizing Hopeman to solicit votes on the Plan, and (e) scheduling a hearing for July 1, 2025 at 10:00 a.m. (prevailing Eastern Time) (as adjourned to August 25, 2025, at 10:00 a.m., the "Combined Hearing") to consider Confirmation of the Plan and approval of the adequacy of the Disclosure Statement;
+WHEREAS, on May 21, 2025, this Court entered an order [Docket No. 782] (the "Solicitation Procedures Order") (a) conditionally approving the Disclosure Statement with Respect to the Amended Plan of Reorganization of Hopeman Brothers, Inc. Under Chapter 11 of the Bankruptcy Code [Docket No. 767] (as may be modified from time to time, the "Disclosure Statement") as containing "adequate information" pursuant to section 1125 of the Bankruptcy Code, (b) approving the solicitation procedures annexed as Exhibit 1 to the Solicitation Procedures Order, (c) approving the solicitation materials and notices to be distributed in connection with the solicitation of the Plan, (d) authorizing Hopeman to solicit votes on the Plan, and (e) scheduling a hearing for July 1, 2025 at 10:00 a.m. (as adjourned to August 25, 2025, at 10:00 a.m. the "Combined Hearing") to consider Confirmation of the Plan and final approval of the adequacy of the Disclosure Statement;

-WHEREAS, an affidavit of service was executed by Kurtzman Carson Consultants, LLC d/b/a Verita Global, the Bankruptcy Court-appointed claims and noticing agent (the "Solicitation Agent"), with respect to the mailing of notice of the Combined Hearing and solicitation materials in respect of the Plan in accordance with the Solicitation Procedures Order (the "Affidavit of Service") and was filed with this Court [Docket No. 864];
+WHEREAS, an affidavit of service was executed by Kurtzman Carson Consultants, LLC d/b/a Verita Global, the Bankruptcy Court-appointed claims and noticing agent (the "Solicitation"